Droid 2: Reception

 Reviewers felt that the good aspects of the prior Droid, like the sturdy build and functional styling, were maintained in the Droid 2, but with many refinements.
 Some reviewers thought that the styling was less abrupt, but some criticised the device for not departing enough from the prior design.
 The consensus on the screen was that, while it was not as big as some phones, or as high resolution as the iPhone 4, it was good quality and not too small.
 The new keyboard was praised by some reviewers for being less awkward than on the prior Droid, but others found little improvement.
 The keyboard overall had mixed reviews but was generally the same but without a d-pad.
 The camera, like other parts of the device, was criticised by some for being little better than the prior device, but most were happy with picture quality.
-Most reviewers found the device to be good and solid all around, but were unimpressed by what they saw as a small evolution of an already successful model rather than a revolutionary new device.
+Most reviewers found the device to be good and solid all around, but saw it as a small evolution of an already successful model rather than a revolutionary new device.